|

 Unfortunately MOTU does not provide updated profiles for new synthesizers or much support at all.

 the powerful editor of Unisyn on your funky TX7 sound banks.
+But when I can't find the sound I want anywhere else it is nice

-with all those profiles preinstalled it is a great midi tool box if you work
+with all those profiles pre installed it is a great midi tool box if you work

-with many different modern synthesizers and SoundQuest provides updates and can open standard sysex files. |
+with many different modern synthesizers and SoundQuest provides updates and

 |